gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

     Play the music.

-    If music can be a string such as, 'c1:4'or a list of notes that are played one after the other to perform a melody.
+    If music can be a string, such as 'c1:4', or a list of notes as strings, such as ['c', 'd', 'e']

     The duration and octave values are reset to their defaults before the music is played.

     The output pin can be used to override the default pin0.
 Use pin=None to prevent sounds being played.

-    If wait is set to True, this function is blocking, and the music will be played to the end.
+    If wait is set to True, playing is blocking, and the music will be played to the end.

-    If loop is set to True, the music repeats until stop is called or the blocking call is interrupted.
+    If loop is set to True, the music repeats until stop is called.

 .. py:function::  music.stop(pin=pin0)